Anita Sykes, Owner

 Dawn has been an entrepreneur helping guide people along their health and wellness path since 2002 when she owned and operated Curves Ahwatukee.
 She began teaching yoga in 2006 and has been training instructors since 2008.
 She is Founder and President of Inspiritus Yoga, a Registered Yoga School offering wholistic wellness programs, yoga teacher training, advanced training, and continuing education with three training centers located in Tempe, AZ (Joyful Yoga), Detroit, Michigan and Saskatoon, SK Canada.

-As a contemporary Spiritual Counselor Eva inspires people to evolve through self discovery.
-Her compassionate yet candid approach creates a safe space for clients to find their truth through Self Love.
-Eva’s insight, wit and easy-going nature make her a remarkable and effective lecturer, presenter, workshop leader, and service facilitator.
+As a contemporary Spiritual Counselor Eva inspires people to evolve through self-discovery.
+Her compassionate yet candid approach creates a safe space for clients to find their truth and live their dreams.
+Eva’s insight, wit and easy-going nature make her a remarkable and effective counselor, speaker and meditation facilitator.
 People often have enlightening, emotional experiences and walk away with a clearer perspective on their dreams and life purpose.
 Eva has over 25 years of professional speaking experience in the Wellness Industry and as a Spiritual Teacher.
 She changed paths after a fulfilling career in training and marketing, starting her private counseling practice in 2011.
 Eva attended the University of Santa Monica studying Spiritual Psychology, University of Sedona, studying Divinity, is currently completing Meditation Teacher Training at the McLean Meditation Institute, served as a chaplain and President of the Board at Unity of Sedona, and has taught across the country at spas, companies, studios, festivals, and conferences.
 “Self-Love is the Foundation of All Evolution.”

 Eva lives with her son Jude in Tempe, AZ.
 She enjoys her spiritual community and embraces opportunities to travel.